GuideNepalKharchapatraProductWalkthroughPersonal Finance

 • Shows a progress bar that fills as the period progresses, with the current percent inside a tile next to the budget name.

-• Turns the card border amber once spend crosses 80% of the cap — you see it at a glance the next time you open the dashboard or budgets page.
+• Turns the card border amber once spend crosses 80% of the cap, so you see it at a glance the next time you open the dashboard or budgets page.

 • Turns the card border red once spend crosses 100%, and the card's footer switches from "Rs X remaining" to "Rs Y over."

-There are no push notifications today — the surfacing is visual on the budgets and dashboard screens.
-The math is honest: budgets are a forecasting tool, not a moral one.
-If you blow past a budget the app says "you went over"; it doesn't try to make you feel guilty.
+No push notifications today; surfacing is visual, on the budgets and dashboard screens.
+The math is honest.
+Budgets are a forecasting tool, not a moral one.
+Blow past a budget and the app says "you went over."
+It doesn't try to make you feel guilty.

 Step 8 — Goals and recurring rules

 Goals (/dashboard/goals) are sinking-fund-style savings targets.
-Each goal has a name, a target amount, an optional target date, and a coloured progress card.
-You add to the goal manually as you save; the card shows progress against the target and the underlying math.
+Each goal carries a name, a target amount, an optional target date, and a coloured progress card.
+You add to the goal manually as you save; the card shows progress against the target along with the underlying math.

-Recurring rules (/dashboard/recurring) capture the predictable monthly bills — rent, internet, electricity, Netflix, the loan EMI — so they don't need to be re-entered each month.
-Each rule has a name, amount, category, account, and a frequency (daily/weekly/monthly/yearly).
-The page tracks each rule's next-due date; clicking Run now materialises any rules whose next-due date has passed into real transactions, showing you how many were created.
+Recurring rules (/dashboard/recurring) capture predictable monthly bills (rent, internet, electricity, Netflix, the loan EMI) so they don't need re-entering each month.
+Each rule carries a name, amount, category, account, and frequency (daily/weekly/monthly/yearly).
+The page tracks each rule's next-due date.
+Clicking Run now materialises any rules whose next-due date has passed into real transactions, and tells you how many were created.

 Step 9 — Analytics